6 Operations

 Fundamentally, trains that are on time must continue to be on time.

 Taking into account the rotation of vehicles and the impact of this rotation on implementation of the timetable means that this principle must sometimes be abandoned.
 The further guidelines for exceptions are related to the timetable valid at any given time and are issued by Bane NOR just before each new timetable period.
-The railway undertakings will be informed of the planned formulation of these guidelines during their participation in the capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.
+The railway undertakings will be informed of the planned formulation of these guidelines during their participation in the capacity allocation capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.

 6.3.2.1 The train controller’s right to depart from the operational guidelines due to local conditions